28 July

 Is there a park, migratory route, or protected wildlife area in or near your community?

-Many citizens are surprised to learn that state and local regulation of cell tower placement is expressly prohibited on the basis of environmental concerns.
+However, many citizens are surprised to learn that state and local regulation of cell tower placement is expressly prohibited on the basis of environmental concerns.

-Unfortunately, the current regulatory statute in the U.S. Code expressly prohibits consideration of environmental impact when placing new cell towers, as long as the towers meet federal compliance through the FCC.
+The current regulatory statute in the U.S. Code expressly prohibits consideration of environmental impact when placing new cell towers, as long as the towers meet federal compliance through the FCC.

 "No State or local government